EBISPOT/gwas-sumstats-tools-documentation/CLI_format.md

 ```bash
 gwas-ssf format gwas_sumstats.tsv --generate_config --config_out gwas_sumstats.json --remove_comments "#" --delimiter "\t"
 ```
-This command ensures that the formatter correctly identifies correct delimiter, allowing for accurate header recognition during the formatting process.
+This command ensures that the formatter identifies the correct delimiter, allowing for accurate header recognition during the formatting process.
 Adjust the options as needed to match the specific requirements of your input file.

 ### 2. Apply a configured file to a summary statistics file:
 #### 2.1.
 Testing the configured file with the first 5 rows of your input file and previewing the result: